-This Graveyard Fields hike catches views of the surrounding mountains, including Black Balsam Knob, from the trailhead before plunging into a dense forest of laurel and rhododendron.
-It visits both Graveyard Fields waterfalls and treks through the fields themselves, hitting the highlights of this beautiful valley.
+The hike catches views of the surrounding mountains, including Black Balsam Knob, from the trailhead before plunging into a dense forest of laurel and rhododendron.
+It visits both Graveyard Fields waterfalls and treks through the fields, hitting the highlights of this beautiful valley.
 It’s a moderate hike that spans just over 3 miles, roundtrip, and is a must-hike for Blue Ridge Parkway visitors looking for a great outdoor adventure.

-The hike begins at the signed trailhead at the Graveyard Fields overlook (view trail maps and driving directions), catching beautiful views of the Graveyard Fields valley framed in rolling mountains and towering knobs.
+The hike begins at the signed trailhead at the Graveyard Fields overlook (view trail maps and driving directions), catching exceptional views of the surrounding valley framed by rolling mountains and towering mountains.
+Straight ahead, Black Balsam Knob and Tennent Mountian shadow the deep-cut stream valley.
 The hike descends a paved trail, trekking northbound and diving into a dense tunnel of rhododendron and mountain laurel.

-The sound of rushing water grows louder as the trail sights Yellowstone Prong and then crosses the river by wooden bridge.
-The river’s flow alternates between small, cascading waterfalls and calm pools, nestled into a rocky river bed that’s been sculpted and scoured by the river’s flow over time.
+The sound of rushing water grows louder as the trail sights Yellowstone Prong and crosses the river by wooden bridge.
+The river’s flow alternates between small, cascading waterfalls and tranquil pools, nestled into a rocky riverbed sculpted and scoured by the river’s flow over many millennia.

-The hike reaches a trail intersection at just under .2 mile, hanging a right to hike to the second falls.
-The hike passes a side trail that leads to the nearby Mountains to Sea Trail before descending to the waterfall on a series of wood stairs and angled ramps.
-The trail reaches the base of the second falls at .3 mile, catching views of the falls’ multi-tiered cascades and the sandy, boulder-filled riverbed just below the waterfall.
+The trail reaches an intersection at just under .2 mile, turning right to hike to the second falls.
+The hike passes a spur trail to the Mountains to Sea Trail before descending on a series of wood stairs and angled ramps.
+The trail reaches the base of the second falls at .3 mile, catching views of the waterfall’s multi-tiered cascades and the sandy, boulder-filled riverbed just below the waterfall.

-Departing the upper falls, the hike retraces its steps, descending on the trail and hiking eastbound.
+The hike departs the upper falls and retraces its steps, traveling eastbound.
 At 2.8 miles, the hike resumes the loop portion of the trail, trekking south to cross a wood bridge over Yellowstone Prong.
-The trail dives back into a dense forest of gnarly-branched rhododendron as it makes a climb to the trailhead, the onion-like scent of the green-leafed galax plant filling the air.
-The hike reaches the western trailhead at the Graveyard Fields parking area at 3.3 miles, completing the hike.
+The trail dives back into a dense forest of gnarly-branched rhododendron as it begins a steady climb to the trailhead, and the onion-like scent of the green-leafed galax plant fills the fresh forest air.
+The hike reaches the western trailhead at the Graveyard Fields parking area at 3.3 miles, completing the adventure.